 A retinal detachment is detected by using a special lens and a slit lamp to examine the retina.
 The patient has mydriatic (dilating) drops instilled to expand the pupil, which subsequently facilitates visualisation of the retina.
 Special contact lenses and ancillary equipment called an indenter may be used to bring the peripheral retina into view for the examiner to aid in identifying a break in the retina.

 The goal of repair in a rhegmatogenous detachment is to identify the break and treat it.
 Treatment options depend on patient factors and the nature of the detachment.
-Several options available to treat retinal detachments are , :
+Several options available to treat the condition are:

+This type of surgery is used to address more complicated conditions of retinal detachments.
 This procedure involves the insertion of ports to access the internal cavity of the eye.
 The vitreous is removed using specialised instruments and a thorough search is performed to find the retinal break.
-Subretinal fluid is removed from the retina and a tamponade such as gas or oil is inserted to keep the retina placed and fixed in close proximity .
+Subretinal fluid is removed from the retina and a tamponade such as gas or oil is inserted to keep the retina placed and fixed in close proximity.

 A scleral buckle is a silicone band that is inserted around the eye and is positioned underneath the extraocular muscles.
 The buckle relieves the traction and flattens the retina and an adjunctive cryotherapy or laser is often administered .